 The many natural features of the New Forest, particularly the rise and fall of the land and the stream that runs through the far side of the course ("Kings Garn Gutter"), made it easy to create golf holes of great interest and ones that required the skills of a seasoned links golfer to master.
 Without any form of mechanical assistance, the major part of the work was either done by hand or with the assistance of horses from local farms.

-Together with another local landowner, John Jeffries, they formed Bramshaw Golf Club and Bramshaw Cricket Club (which is alongside the 18th fairway) in 1880, a fact documented in the R&A Handbook.
+Together with another local landowner, John Jeffries, they formed Bramshaw Golf Club and Bramshaw Cricket Club (the latter sitting alongside the current 3rd fairway) in 1880, a fact documented in the R&A Handbook.
 There were fourteen entrants in its first ever Monthly Medal, which was won by Philip de Crespigny (playing off scratch) with a total of 174 for 36 holes.
 By the third competition they reduced it to just 18 holes!
 After a period in the 1890's when the club had just 9 holes, it formed a partnership with a new local club at Lyndhurst (who also had 9 holes).
 The combined club, calling themselves New Forest Golf Club, had the unique feature of the front and back nine holes being over 5 miles apart!

 The course at Brook Common was extended to 18 holes in the first decade of the 20th Century and the partnership was dissolved in 1913.
 It was not until 1945 that the club obtained a formal Forestry Commission permit to play golf there.
 1952 saw the clubhouse move to the Bell Inn just down the road and the following year it became a Private Limited Company.
 Sir Oliver Crosthwaite-Eyre was closely involved in both of these events and he and his family became owners of the Bramshaw Golf Club a couple of years later, a very natural extension to The Bell Inn, which had been owned by the family since the 1870's.
 The club moved to the existing clubhouse in 1983